jonnlai/woolly/README.md

 ### Product reviews

 All site users can see reviews and rating that the product has been given but only registered users who have bought the product can leave a review or rate the product.
-The product rating displayed under the product name is the avarage of all user ratings for that particular product.
+The product rating displayed under the product name is the average of all user ratings for that particular product.
 The rating updates automatically when a new review is left.

 | Review form                                                   |  Review left                                              |
 | ---                                                           | ---                                                       |